dbaileychess/flatbuffers-docs/content/tutorial.md

 {{</ tutorial-lang-observer>}}

-Now let's create our monster, the orc.
-For this orc, lets make him red with rage, positioned at (1.0, 2.0, 3.0), and give him a large pool of hit points with 300.
-We can give him a vector of weapons to choose from (our Sword and Axe from earlier).
-In this case, we will equip him with the Axe, since it is the most powerful of the two.
+Now let's create our monster, the `orc`.
+For this `orc`, lets make him `red` with rage, positioned at `(1.0, 2.0, 3.0)`, and give him a large pool of hit points with `300`.
+We can give him a vector of weapons to choose from (our `Sword` and `Axe` from earlier).
+In this case, we will equip him with the `Axe`, since it is the most powerful of the two.
 Lastly, let's fill his inventory with some potential treasures that can be taken once he is defeated.

 Before we serialize a monster, we need to first serialize any objects that are contained therein, i.e. we serialize the data tree using depth-first, pre-order traversal.
 This is generally easy to do on any tree structures.